USFWS/secas/_posts/2025-07-22-SECAS-and-MLI-Regional-Partnerships-without-Boundaries.md

 <figure>
   <img src="http://secassoutheast.org/images/OKI_Logo.png" alt="Picture of the OKI Regional Council of Government logo"/>
-  <figcaption>The [Ohio-Kentucky-Indiana Regional Council of Governments](https://www.oki.org/) is a Metropolitan Planning Organization that helps communicate, coordinate and cooperate to chart efficient long-range plans throughout their region: Hamilton, Clermont, Butler and Warren counties in Ohio; Boone, Campbell and Kenton counties in Kentucky; and Dearborn County in Indiana.</figcaption>
+  <figcaption>The <a href="https://www.oki.org/">Ohio-Kentucky-Indiana Regional Council of Governments</a> is a Metropolitan Planning Organization that helps communicate, coordinate and cooperate to chart efficient long-range plans throughout their region: Hamilton, Clermont, Butler and Warren counties in Ohio; Boone, Campbell and Kenton counties in Kentucky; and Dearborn County in Indiana.</figcaption>
 </figure>

 Recently, the [Ohio-Kentucky-Indiana Regional Council of Governments](https://www.oki.org/) held its Annual Regional Conservation Council meeting.
 This council, which consists of various stakeholders in the conservation community—including representatives from specific soil and water conservation districts in these states—regularly convenes to tackle various topics, such as land use, water quality, and restoration plans.